BerkShares: Use

 BerkShares are a local currency designed and issued for the Berkshire region of Massachusetts.
-According to the BerkShares website, residents purchase BerkShares at 95 cents (USD) per BerkShare from one of sixteen branches of four local participating banks.
+As of 2013 according to the BerkShares website, residents purchased BerkShares at 95 cents (USD) per BerkShare from one of sixteen branches of four local participating banks.
 Businesses then accept BerkShares at full dollar value, differentiating the business as one supporting the BerkShares values of local economy, ecology, sustainability, and community, and creating a five percent discount incentive for those using the currency.
 BerkShares can then be used by accepting businesses to purchase goods and services from other participating businesses, make change, pay salaries, or support local non-profits, increasing the local economic multiplier effect and keeping value recirculating in the region.
 If businesses have an excess of BerkShares, they may also be returned to a participating bank at the equivalent rate of 95 cents per BerkShare (i.e., charging no exchange fee).

-Over 400 locally-owned businesses currently accept BerkShares for donations.
+Over 400 locally owned businesses currently accept BerkShares for donations.
 Four participating banks provide BerkShares with 16 brick-and-mortar offices where residents can exchange dollars for BerkShares and receive more information on the project.

+Number of exchange points and businesses involved is steadily decreasing.
+As of 2024 there is six offices of two banks and just over 300 businesses accepting payments in BerkShares.
+The six bank offices exchange US Dollars for BerkShares at 1:1 rate.
+Businesses can convert BerkShares back to US Dollars at the same rate with 1,5 % fee.
+Individuals can convert maximum of $5 equivalent with $0.5 fee.
+Membership in BerkShares costs 25 BerkShares or $25 annually.